Samsung's Galaxy Tab S3 could arrive with the S Pen

 Stylus fans, rejoice!
 The rumored Samsung Galaxy Tab S3 could come with Samsung's S Pen upon release, SamMobile reports.

-The tablet is expected to be announced February 26 at the annual Mobile World Congress show in Barcelona, Spain and would replace Samsung's Galaxy Tab S2, a device that earned a positive CNET review.
-A stylus would gear the tablet more toward power users and challenge the iPad, the current category leader.
+The tablet is expected to be announced February 26 at the annual Mobile World Congress show in Barcelona, and would replace Samsung's Galaxy Tab S2, a device that earned a positive CNET review.
+A stylus would gear the tablet more toward power users and challenge the iPad, the current category leader, at the higher end.
 The iPad Pro and Microsoft Surface Pro work with their own styluses, but you have to buy them separately.

-Other aftermarket accessories are rumored to come out for the Tab S3, like a keyboard and cover case.
+Other aftermarket accessories are rumored for the Tab S3, such as a keyboard and a cover case.

 The Galaxy Tab S3 is said to have: